-- You're over State Pension age (if you're under State Pension age then you may be able to claim a different benefit called Personal Independence Payment). - You have any type of disability, illness or long-term health condition, including sight or hearing impairments. - You could benefit from help with personal care, like dressing and washing, or any supervision to keep you safe. - You have needed help for six months (if you're terminally ill, you can claim straight away).
+- You're over State Pension age (if you're under State Pension age then you may be able to claim a different benefit called Personal Independence Payment.
+See page 34 for more information). - You have any type of disability, illness or long-term health condition, including sight or hearing impairments. - You could benefit from help with personal care, like dressing and washing, or any supervision to keep you safe. - You have needed help for at least six months (if you're terminally ill, you can claim straight away).

-If you're already claiming Disability Living Allowance or Personal Independence Payment, you'll continue to receive these payments after your 65th birthday or when you reach State Pension age.
-If you've been asked to claim AA instead of your current benefit, get in touch with your local Age UK.
+If you're already claiming Disability Living Allowance or Personal Independence Payment, you'll continue to receive these payments after you reach State Pension age.
+If you've been asked to claim AA instead, get in touch with your local Age UK.

 You can get a claim form by calling the AA helpline on 0800 731 0122 (textphone 0800 731 0317).
-You can also download a claim form at www.gov.uk/attendance-allowance.
+You can download a claim form at www.gov.uk/attendance-allowance.